Yes. In most cases, you’ll be able to get any information we hold about you.

 - try to give you access outside of the formal Freedom of Information process wherever we can

-- help you make your Freedom of Information request, including helping you narrow your request if it’s too large or vague
+- help you make your Freedom of Information request, including to help narrow your request if it’s too large or vague

 - keep in contact with you, especially if there's any delay in making a decision